 In 2001, he co-founded ¡PRESENTE! with former African American political prisoner Kazi Touré.
 In collaboration with local artists and imprisoned activists, PRESENTE! is a dramatic tapestry of poetry, music, dance, mask, mime and ritual that brings awareness to political prisoners and prisoners of war in the U.S.

 A longtime resident of Cambridge, MA, he received the Cambridge Peace and Justice Award for his art and activism.
 He has published poetry, PULSA—A Book of Books (Hanover Press), and a spoken word CD One Shot News—Poetry of Conscience (Earthshine Productions).
 His awards include The Allen Ginsberg Poetry Prize; a finalist for a residency at the Fine Arts Work Center in Provincetown, MA.

-He is a Fellow Emeritus at the Black Earth Institute, and a guest editor of the Institute’s online journal, About Place: A Civil Rights Retrospective: 1963-2013. http://aboutplacejournal.org/civil-rights/toc-ii-iv
+He is a Fellow Emeritus at the Black Earth Institute, a progressive think tank based in Wisconsin.
+He guest edited Volume II Issue IV of About Place, the institute’s online journal, whose theme was 1963-2013: A Civil Rights Retrospective. http://archive.aboutplacejournal.org/civil-rights/

 Richard Cambridge has contributed the following content: